morkertis/One-Shot-Face-Recognition/README.md

 Sklearn API:
 In order to use the dataset with sklearn, we have changed the function fetch_lfw_pairs:
-1. Change the function that will support one channel picture
+1. Change the function that will support one channel picture -the change in sklearn\datasets\lfw.py --> added code
 2. Redirector / Change to our [dataset LFW-a](http://vis-www.cs.umass.edu/lfw/index.html#views) instead of the existing one, and not download the matching dataset (LFW).